-- A dream feed is especially great for newborns (provided you don’t wake your newborn up too much during the feed!)
+- Dream feeds are especially great for newborns (provided you don’t wake your newborn up too much during the feed!)

 - A dream feed can be good for breastfeeding moms who have supply problems and need to nurse more frequently, or for breastfeeding moms who also work outside the home.

-- A dream feed works well for babies who are able to wake up enough to feed, but not so much that they’re fully awake.
+- Dream feeds work well for babies who are able to wake up enough to feed, but not so much that they’re fully awake.

 Dream Feed DON’TS

 A dream feed isn’t a silver bullet solution to sleep problems, however.
-A dream feed usually won’t work well in the following situations:
+Dream feeds usually won’t work well in the following situations:

 - A dream feed doesn’t usually work well for babies who are older than 9 months (because by this age, most babies don’t need any night feedings and are ready for night weaning).

-- A dream feed won’t work well for babies who are extra-alert and perceptive; you run the risk of waking them too much when you wake them for the dream feed.
+- Dream feeds won’t work well for babies who are extra-alert and perceptive; you run the risk of waking them too much when you wake them for the dream feed.

 - A dream feed will do nothing to fix a persistent sleep association.
 If your baby consistently wakes shortly after the dream feed, it’s likely you have a sleep problem on your hands that involves more than simple hunger.